General Office Safety

 - To coordinate with appropriate supervisory personnel in ensuring that all machinery, equipment, first aid and safety facilities are properly maintained.

-- To conduct, in consultation with the Head of Environmental Health and Safety Section, regular joint safety inspections, and to ensure corrective actions are taken to address the identified deficiencies.
+- To conduct, in consultation with the Head of Campus Safety Team, regular joint safety inspections, and to ensure corrective actions are taken to address the identified deficiencies.

 - To coordinate with appropriate supervisory personnel in ensuring that personal injuries, accidents, spill and accidental release of hazardous materials are reported promptly in accordance with University procedures, and to report any case of non-compliance to the Head of Department.